mapattacker/datascience/evaluation.rst

 **R-squared**: Percentage of variability of dataset that can be explained by the model.

 **MSE**.
 Mean squared error.
-Mean squaring of all absolute error (so change negatives into positives).
+Squaring then getting the mean of all errors (so change negatives into positives).

-**RMSE**: Squared root of MSE so that it gives back the absolute error (as it was initially squared).
+**RMSE**: Squared root of MSE so that it gives back the error at the same scale (as it was initially squared).

+**MAE**: Mean Absolute Error.
+For negative errors, convert them to positive and obtain all error means.

+The RMSE result will always be larger or equal to the MAE.
+If all of the errors have the same magnitude, then RMSE=MAE.
+Since the errors are squared before they are averaged, the RMSE gives a relatively high weight to large errors.
+This means the RMSE should be more useful when large errors are particularly undesirable.

 .. code:: python

     from sklearn.metrics import mean_squared_error
+    from sklearn.metrics import mean_absolute_error

     forest = RandomForestRegressor(n_estimators= 375)
     model3 = forest.fit(X_train, y_train)